KyraCChurch/Project1/README.md

 When creating this game a big way for me to test my code was by using console.log('hi').
 This was used at any point where I had an event listener so that I knew I could continue.

-I feel as though this project allowed me to feel a lot more comfortable and understanding of things such as event listeners. set timeouts, and making a carousel.
+I feel as though this project allowed me to feel a lot more comfortable and understanding of things such as event listeners, set timeouts, and making a carousel.

 How to play:
-Follow rocks story as he summons a wizard then asks you to go on an adventure with his.
-When you say "Lets Go" you will be on an adventure catching fireflies with rock.
-To catch the firelfies you need to click on them before they disappear.
+Follow rocks story as he summons a wizard then asks you to go on an adventure with him.
+When you say "Lets Go" you will go on an adventure catching fireflies with rock.
+To catch the firelfies you need to click on them before 2 seconds have passed.

 Technologies:
 Set Timeout
 Flexbox
 math.random

-Features:
-Restart Button
-Next and Prev buttons

 Recources:
 Story carousel: https://www.youtube.com/watch?v=gor5BvT2z88